 Byzantine Churches in Istanbul

-It’s almost impossible to talk about Byzantine churches in Istanbul.
-After the conquest of Constantinople 571 years ago, Ottomans converted almost all Christian Orthodox religious temples into mosques.
-The only Byzantine church that still retains its original function is the Panagia Mouchliotissa church in Fener.
-I went to see this church, unfortunately it was closed.
-But I’m not too bothered because, when I go back to Istanbul, I’ll go to see it again and the whole neighbourhood.
+It is almost impossible to talk about Byzantine churches in Istanbul.
+After the conquest of Constantinople 572 years ago, the Ottomans converted almost all Christian Orthodox temples into mosques.
+The only Byzantine church that still retains its original function is the Panagia Mouchliotissa Church in Fener.
+I went to see this church both in 2024 and 2025, but unfortunately it was closed.
+I’m not too bothered, because when I return to Istanbul, I’ll try to visit it again along with the whole neighbourhood.

-All other Byzantine churches are functioning mosques, even those that were museums until very recently.
+All other Byzantine churches function as mosques today, even those that were museums until very recently.

-Constantinople was the capital city of the Byzantine Empire for nearly 1000 years.
-Thus, the Byzantine legacy is very much visible in the city and it includes structures that I will mention in this post.
+Constantinople was the capital of the Byzantine Empire for nearly 1000 years.
+As a result, the Byzantine legacy is still very visible across the city.
+It includes the structures that I mention in this post.

-Above all that, Hagia Sophia stands as Istanbul’s best known historic site in the world.
-Furthermore, it’s the most visited tourist attraction in the city, more than any Ottoman era construction.
-Perhaps, the Blue mosque and Topkapi palace are there in the same range but only because they are so close to Hagia Sophia and people choose to see all three structures at the same time.
+Above all, Hagia Sophia stands as Istanbul’s most famous historic site worldwide.
+It is also the city’s most visited tourist attraction, surpassing even the major Ottoman era landmarks.
+Perhaps the Blue Mosque and Topkapi Palace receive similar numbers, but only because they are located so close to Hagia Sophia and visitors tend to see all three together.

 HAGIA SOPHIA

-Built in 537, Hagia Sophia functioned as an Orthodox church for 916 years, until the conquest of Constantinople in 1453.
-Fatih Sultan Mehmed converted it into a mosque literally 3 days after he had entered the city.
+Built in 537, Hagia Sophia served as an Orthodox church for 916 years until the conquest of Constantinople in 1453.
+Fatih Sultan Mehmed converted it into a mosque just three days after entering the city.

-Being one of the world’s greatest monuments, Hagia Sophia became a museum in 1935.
-That was the time after the establishment of the Turkish secular republic under the helm of the Father of the Nation – Kemal Atatürk.
+As one of the world’s great monuments, Hagia Sophia became a museum in 1935, after the establishment of the secular Turkish Republic under the leadership of the Father of the Nation, Mustafa Kemal Atatürk.

-Under the pretext that Hagia Sophia is a property of the Fatih Sultan Mehmed’s foundation, the authorities re-converted Hagia Sophia into a mosque in 2020.
-Initially the entrance was free, but they charge Euro 25 to enter into Hagia Sophia now.
-In my opinion, it’s either a mosque or a museum.
-If it’s a mosque, the fee shouldn’t be charged.
+Under the claim that Hagia Sophia belonged to Fatih Sultan Mehmed’s foundation, the authorities re-converted it into a mosque in 2020.
+Initially, entrance was free, but now they charge Euro 25 to enter.
+In my view, it should be either a mosque or a museum.
+It it is a mosque, they shouldn’t charge any entrance fee.

 Byzantine churches